wlsf82/crud-protractor-backstopjs/README.md

 There are two kind of automated tests in this project (Protractor end-to-end tests and BackstopJS visual regression tests).

-> You need Node.js and Chrome installed to run the tests
+> Node.js and Chrome need to be installed to run the tests

 ### Installation